Did you know that there's more to Netflix original content than

 Two friends steal tickets to a music festival in

 Take the 10 (casting: Lauren Grey), oh and some drugs for good measure, resulting in one crazy and potentially fatal day.
-Clinical (editor: Yvonne Valdez) is a psychological thriller guaranteed to make you scream, and will probably have you questioning your own sanity.
+15 'Clinical' Clinical (editor: Yvonne Valdez) is a psychological thriller guaranteed to make you scream, and will probably have you questioning your own sanity.
 Word of advice: watch with the lights on.
+16 'Small Crimes'

 A cop imprisoned for the attempted murder of a District Attorney is released in